Go Solar ‘4 Our Future’

 Do I need to contact my homeowner’s insurance company if I add solar?

 Because you do not own the solar PV system with a PPA agreement, the insurance is maintained by the solar company and you do not need to contact your homeowner’s insurance company.
 If you choose a customer owned system, it becomes part of the structure of the home, and you should inform your homeowner’s insurance company.
 In some cases, they may add a small fee to cover the solar system, but most likely they will not.
 The homeowner’s insurance would be liable if for instance, a tree fell on your roof and smashed some of the panels.

 How long would it take to get a solar PV system installed and inspected?

-From the time you sign a contract, it can take 2 to 4 months until the system is installed and inspected.
+From the time you sign a contract, it can take a couple of months until the system is installed and inspected.
 Your solar installer can give you more details on how much time it should take.

 Recently on Twitter